-Common Stock, par value \$0.000 i per share OLIVIA The Nasuay Global Select Market Section 13 or 15(d) of the Securities Exchange Act of 1934 during the prece (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes N ndicate by check mark whether the registrant has submitt §232.405 of this chapter) during the preceding 12 months (or ctive Data File required to be submitted pursuant to Rule 405 of Regulati e registrant was required to submit such files).
-Yes $oxtimes$ No \Box on S-T d filer, a non-accelerated filer, smaller reporting company, or an emerging gompany," and "emerging growth company" in Rule 12b-2 of the Exchange A Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer Smaller reporting company f an emerging growth company, indicate by check mark if th accounting standards provided pursuant to Section 13(a) of th o use the extended transition period for complying with any new or revised fi inancial ndicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 2, 2024, the number of outstanding shares of the e Registrant's common stock w vas 57,266,358. ·
+Common Stock, par value \$0.0 0001 per share OLMA The Nasdaq Global Select Market Section 13 or 15(d) of the Securities Exchange Act of 1934 during the pr (2) has been subject to such filing requirements for the past 90 days.
+Yes [ ctive Data File required to be submitted pursuant to Rule 405 of Reguler ergistrant was required to submit such files).
+Yes $oxtimes$ No \Box ulation S-T d filer, a non-accelerated filer, smaller reporting company, or an emerg g company," and "emerging growth company" in Rule 12b-2 of the Exchan Large accelerated filer □ Accelerated filer Smaller reporting company \boxtimes If an emerging growth company, indica accounting standards provided pursuar o use the extended transition period for complying with any new or revise ed financial Indicate by check mark whether the reg istrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of November 8, 2024, the number of f outstanding shares of the Registrant's common stoo ck was 57,297,845.